JetBrains/teamcity-documentation/topics/how-to.md

 </note>

 ## Recover from "Data format of the Data Directory (NNN) and the database (MMM) do not match" error
+{product="tc"}

 If you get "Data format of the Data Directory (NNN) and the database (MMM) do not match." error on starting TeamCity, it means either the database or the TeamCity Data Directory were recently changed to an inconsistent state so they cannot be used together.
-Double\-check the database and Data Directory locations and change them if they are not those where the server used to store the data.
+Double-check the database and Data Directory locations and change them if they are not those where the server used to store the data.

 If they are right, most probably it means that the server was upgraded with another database or Data Directory and the [consistent upgrade](upgrade.md#Upgrading+TeamCity+Server) requirement was not met for your main Data Directory and the database.